When Will I Go Into Labor?

 6. What you’ll see

-• Most‑probable window – the tightest set of dates that captures about 50% of your remaining chance of going into labor.
+• Most-probable window - the tightest set of dates that captures about 50% of your remaining chance of spontaneous labor starting.

 These numbers show probabilities, not promises.
-People with low early‑labor risk can still deliver early, and those who tend to go late can arrive sooner than expected.
+People with low early-labor risk can still start labor early, and those who tend to go late can start labor sooner than expected.
 Use the calculator for planning and curiosity, and keep regular appointments with your healthcare team for personalized medical advice.

 Where the numbers come from